preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 .. image:: tenant-features-integration.png

 + **Process tasks provider: Microsoft Planner**: Activate this feature to use Microsoft Planner to assign and work with process tasks.
+Can be used when processes are accessed through Microsoft Teams.
 If this feature is not activated, tasks for processes is just a simple list.
 + **Support Kaizala login**: As it states.
 Was called "Allow mobile login" in earlier Omnia version.
 + **Microsoft Teams presence**: If activated, Teams presence is indicated by all people icons in Omnia (see below).
 + **Yammer posts and comments integration**: There's a lot of integration between Yammer and Omnia that is possible without having to activate this feature, but in order to use the new, improved Yammer integration where a post will be created in the selected Yammer community whenever a new page, matching the selected criteria, is created - this feature must be activated.